EVERYTHING YOU NEED TO KNOW IN ORDER TO MAKE YOUR ELOPEMENT IN ICELAND TRULY UNFORGETTABLE

 Embark on a good ol’ road trip

 A classic road trip is an ideal choice for couples who want to explore multiple locations without tedious walking / hiking.
 The good part about a road trip is that it’s very easy to include.
 When visiting Iceland, you will have to rent a car – public transport is notoriously bad here, and pretty much non-existent outside of Reykjavik, so unless you plan to spend all your time in the capital, a rental car is a must.
 It will allow you to travel freely, also on your elopement day!
-There are some breathtaking itineraries available here, and with a 4×4 you can escape the tourist crowds and go somewhere really special.
+There are some breathtaking itineraries available here, and with a 4×4 you can escape the tourist crowds and go somewhere really special, like the Highlands or the Westfjords.

 Want to elevate your road-tripping experience?
 Hire a super jeep and a private guide!
 That way you will be able to visit some remote spots that are difficult to reach otherwise (which means no people around!) and fully relax in the back seat, while sipping your favorite drink, chatting, and admiring the stunning views outside.